Reporting Dutch Income and Assets on Your U.S. Tax Return

-In addition to FinCEN Form 114, you may be required to file Form 8938 to report Dutch financial assets to the IRS.
+In addition to FinCEN Form 114, you may be required to file Form 8938.
 Form 8938 is filed as part of your U.S. tax return.
-You are required to file Form 8938 if the total value of your Dutch financial assets is more than $50,000 or $75,000, depending on your marital status and filing status.
+You are required to file Form 8938 if the total value of your Dutch financial assets is more than $50,000 or $75,000, depending on your filing status.

 Moving to or from the Netherlands: filing a ‘dual-status’ tax return

 You are a dual-status taxpayer when you have been both a resident of the Netherlands and a non-resident of the Netherlands in the same tax year.
 Dual-status does not refer to your citizenship, only to your resident status for tax purposes in the Netherlands.
 In determining your Dutch income tax liability for a dual-status tax year, different rules apply for the part of the year you are a resident of the Netherlands and the part of the year you are a non-resident.
 The years of arrival in the Netherlands and departure from the Netherlands are dual-status tax years.
 For these year, you are required to file a dual-status tax return: the M-Form.